ColumPaget/Hashrat/README.md

   -xattr          Use eXtended file ATTRibutes.
 In hash mode, store hashes in the file attributes, in check mode compare against hashes stored in file attributes.
   -txattr         Use TRUSTED eXtended file ATTRibutes.
 In hash mode, store hashes in 'trusted' file attributes. 'trusted' attributes can only be read and written by root.
 Under freebsd this menas SYSTEM attributes.
   -attrs          comma-separated list of filesystem attribute names to be set to the value of the hash.
   -cache          Use hashes stored in 'user' xattr if they're younger than the mtime of the file.
 This speeds up outputting hashes.
+When storing hashes, do not update files that already have the correct hash.
   -u <types>      Update.
 In checking mode, update hashes for the files as you go. <types> is a comma-separated list of things to update, which can be 'xattr' 'memcached' or a file name.
 This will update these targets with the hash that was found at the time of checking.
   -hide-input     When reading data from stdin in linemode, set the terminal to not echo characters, thus hiding typed input.
   -star-input     When reading data from stdin in linemode replace characters with stars.